The Libertarian Mystery

 - Leniency — More talks about right-wing libertarianism being peaceful and for freedom, non-aggression and all that.
 They are for legalizing POT and getting “the man” off your back.
 They would never over-tax you, poison your drinking water, poison your air, or allow dangerous products to enter the market place.
 As one libertarian meme seems to suggest, their task is to take over the world and leave you alone.
 Scout’s honor.

-- Compulsion to Confess — They market their world-view will grant you spiritual and financial success.
+- Compulsion to Confess — They market that their world-view will grant you spiritual and financial success.
 Converts will become FREE!
+But you must renounce your former belief system publicly among other libertarians first.

 - Channeling of Guilt — As a libertarian, you get to be a smug, self-righteous bastard with a priori arguments as your sword and a community of willing tanks as your shield, in case any smart critical-thinkers come to join the debate.
 “Discovery of the libertarian philosophy, especially when combined with the a priori approach of Austrian economics, can make young libertarians feel virtually omniscient and ready for argument on any relevant topic.
 When such libertarians venture into empirical areas — such as history — they are prone to use ideology or the a priori method as guides to the truth.” — Sheldon Richmond, What Libertarians Get Wrong About American History